-- Humanities: choose 18 credits from non-University core English, philosophy and theology courses - Social Science: choose 18 credits from non-University core anthropology, economics, history, political science, psychology, sociology courses (in addition to 3 credits required under the "additional liberal arts requirements") - Computer Science, Mathematics and Science: choose 12 credits from non-University core biology, chemistry, computer science, mathematics and physics courses - LST 1000: 3 credits (This course is required only for conditionally admitted students.
+- Humanities: choose 18 credits from non-University core English, philosophy, and theology courses. - Social Science: choose 18 credits from non-University core anthropology, economics, history, political science, psychology, sociology courses (in addition to three credits required under the "additional liberal arts requirements"). - Computer Science, Mathematics, and Science: choose 12 credits from non-University core biology, chemistry, computer science, mathematics and physics courses. - LST 1000: 3 credits (This course is required only for conditionally admitted students.
 All other students should see the CPS Dean's office to determine a course to meet this requirement).
-Additional Liberal Arts Requirements:

-6 credits that include three credits in a math elective and three credits in a social science elective General Electives: 27-39 credits selected under the guidance of an advisor B.S.
-Administrative Studies (Queens, Staten Island, Distance Learning) (126 Credit Hours) (Day and Evening/Weekend) The curriculum in administrative studies leading to the baccalaureate degree is designed to prepare students for administrative and managerial jobs in today's technologically oriented workplace.
+Additional Liberal Arts Requirements: six credits that include three credits in a math elective and three credits in a social science elective.
+General Electives: 27-39 credits selected under the guidance of an advisor.
+B.S.
+Administrative Studies (Queens, Staten Island, Distance Learning) (126 Credit Hours) (Day and Evening) The curriculum in administrative studies leading to the baccalaureate degree is designed to prepare students for administrative and managerial jobs in today's technologically oriented workplace.
 With a solid grounding in writing, critical thinking, office software systems and a basic understanding of the business world, ADS graduates will be trained for entry-level positions in both the private and public sectors of the economy.
 Major Area Requirements: 36 credits that include:

-- Human Relations Area: 18 credits that include PSY 1019, SOC 1003, SOC 1004, SOC 1031 and 6 credits chosen from ADS 2000, BLW 1015, ECO 1002, HIS 1006, HIS 1037, LES 1020, PSY 1017, PSY 1025 - Technology Area: 15 credits chosen from COM 2280, COM 2290, CUS 1102, 1103, 1104, 1105, MTH 1021 (or MTH elective as placed), NET 1001 - Major Area Elective: 3 credits chosen from remaining electives in the human relations, technology area or through ADS 3000 (internship) - Business Area Requirements: 12 credits chosen from any business elective. - Additional Liberal Arts Requirements: 18 credits that include: ECO 1001, ENG 1006, a three credit English Literature elective, a three credit math elective and six credits in social science electives. - General Electives: 18-30 credits selected under the guidance of an advisor B.S.
-Advertising Communication (Queens/Day Session only) (126 Credit Hours) The curriculum in advertising communication leading to the baccalaureate degree in the educational, managerial and creative phase of advertising along with the understanding of the advertising agency.
-Areas of Concentration Courses may be selected to provide a concentration in: account management, media planning and buying, and creative (copywriter or art director).
+- Human Relations Area: 18 credits that include PSY 1019, SOC 1003, SOC 1004, SOC 1031, and 6 credits chosen from ADS 2000, BLW 1015, ECO 1002, HIS 1006, HIS 1037, LES 1020, PSY 1017, PSY 1025. - Technology Area: 15 credits chosen from COM 1001, COM 2290; CUS 1102, CUS1110; MTH 1021; NET 1001; CSS 1001, CSS 1005; DMD 1001, DMD 2100; DFR 1001; and HCI 1001. - Major Area Elective: three credits chosen from remaining electives in the human relations, technology area or through ADS 3000 (internship). - Business Area Requirements: 12 credits chosen from any business elective. - Additional Liberal Arts Requirements: 18 credits that include: ECO 1001, ENG 1006, a three-credit English Literature elective, a three-credit math elective and six credits in social science electives. - General Electives: 18-30 credits selected under the guidance of an advisor.
+B.S.
+Advertising Communication (Queens) (126 Credit Hours) (Day) The curriculum in advertising communication leading to the baccalaureate degree in the educational, managerial, and creative phase of advertising along with the understanding of the advertising agency.
+Areas of Concentration Courses may be selected to provide a concentration in: account management, media planning and buying, and creative production.
 Internship Program For information on internships in advertising communication, see "Internship Program" under B.S.
 Communications.
-Requirements for Creative Track Major Area Requirements: 48 credits that include:
+Requirements for Creative Production Track Major Area Requirements: